merenlab/anvio/anvio/docs/programs/anvi-script-gen-reads.md

 This program generates synthetic sequencing reads from a reference %(fasta)s file.
 It supports Illumina paired-end and single-end short reads, PacBio HiFi, and Oxford Nanopore long reads, with optional SNV injection at controlled multi-allele frequencies.

 The key feature is **multi-allele SNV injection**: you can specify exactly which positions should be variable and what the base frequencies should be at each position.
-This is critical for benchmarking tools that rely on SNV patterns, such as %(anvi-report-dgrs)s, where real biological variability involves 3-4 different bases at a position rather than just 2.
+This is critical for benchmarking tools that rely on SNV patterns where real biological variability involves 3-4 different bases at a position rather than just 2.

 ## Quick start with presets